 Once logged in, you can add the sites you want to follow.
-Then, when new content is published it will appear in your feed where you can read it, click through to the website and even share it directly to social media.
-This tool is perfect for finding content that will resonate with your audience, keeping up with industry news and even watching your competitors.
+Then, when new content is published it will appear in your feed where you can read it, click through to the website, and even share it directly on social media.
+This tool is perfect for finding content that will resonate with your audience, keeping up with industry news, and even watching your competitors.

 Don’t forget that many social media sites have built-in tools to support your marketing efforts.
 For example, Twitter lists can help you organize the people you follow so you can streamline your engagement and keep tabs on relevant industry influencers.
 Through your account, you can see which lists you are on and even follow others’ lists.